- Core Argument

 - The Shift: From filling vacancies to building capabilities.

-- The Engineering View: We conduct a "Capability Gap Analysis" to identify future skill needs (e.g., AI prompting, data engineering) and design "Topologies" that minimize cognitive load on teams.
+- The Engineering View: We conduct a "Capability Gap Analysis" to identify future skill needs (AI prompting, data engineering) and design Topologies that minimize cognitive load on teams.
+Team Topologies (Skelton & Pais, 2019) gives us the vocabulary to do this systematically.

 3. Service Delivery